innerbytes/idajs/README.md

 ## Copyright

 IdaJS source code: Copyright (c) 2024–2025 Andriy Tevelyev ([Innerbytes Software](https://innerbytes.com)) and the IdaJS contributors.
-This notice applies only to the IdaJS source code added on top of the LBA2 community sources.
+This notice applies only to the IdaJS source code added on top of the LBA2 community sources, and except third party source code.
 The combined work (IdaJS + LBA2 sources) is distributed under the GNU General Public License v2 (GPLv2).

 The intellectual property of LBA 2 is currently owned by [[2.21]](https://www.2point21.com/).
 Copyright [2.21]